lcoutojunior/file_upload_report/README.md

 # File Upload Report

 Web App to upload data file (separated by '\t'), presents in bootstrap table and calculates total Revenue.
+This data file is located in root folder as "dados.txt".
 ## Features

 - Mimetype checked.